amlodawska/Repository-Name/README.md

 ## Licensing
 *Consider using a proper license for the project.
 [Choose an open source license](https://choosealicense.com "Choose a license").*

-The code in this project is licensed under MIT license.
+The code in this project is licensed under the MIT license.
 ## Standards & Code Quality
 *Which standards and code quality rules this code respects?*